IngoHaumann-TomTom/tomtom-digital-cockpit-sdk-examples/docs/portal/src/documentation/platform-overview/example-app.md

 ### Media

-The media application in IndiGO, provides a framework for browsing and controlling audio content provided by third-party sources.
+The media application in TomTom IndiGO, provides a framework for browsing and controlling audio content provided by third-party sources.
 The source view in the media application lists all the currently available media sources on the device.
 You can see iHeartRADIO as a 3rd party source on the device, and a paired mobile phone for BT audio streaming.

 ![media source selection](images/media_source_selection.png)